 An average living room is 16ft x 20ft, so if you were relaxing on your couch and saw a snake sprawled along the length of your wall, it might possibly be a king cobra (depending on where you live and if there were any escapees from the local zoo!).
-King Cobras are not found in the U.S., but live in Southeast Asia and India.
+King Cobras are not found in the U.S. but live in Southeast Asia and India.
 They average 9-12 feet long but some can get quite a bit larger.
 King Cobras are the longest venomous snake in the world!
 They get their intimidating name because they are known to eat other snakes, including 10ft long pythons!
-As a venomous snake, they are able to use their fangs to puncture their prey and release a venom that paralyzes their prey and allows them to swallow the prey whole.
+As venomous snakes, they are able to use their fangs to puncture their prey and release a venom that paralyzes their prey and allows them to swallow the prey whole.
 Let’s take a look at some of the largest King Cobras and find out how big the largest king cobra ever was!

 But First: King Cobras are not actually Cobras!

 Looking at the species of cobras, you won’t find King Cobras on the list.